CUBRID/cubrid-manual/en/sql/dblink.rst

 -----------------------------

 If you look at the configuration diagram for inquiring information in heterogeneous databases, you can inquire information in heterogeneous databases through GATEWAY.
-GATWAY uses ODBC (Open DataBase Connectivity).
+The gateway uses the ODBC (Open DataBase Connectivity) driver of the connecting database.

 .. image:: /images/dblink_heter.png